-(1) NEOs may resign upon 90 days' notice (30 days for Mr. Krawetz).
+(1) NEOs may resign upon 90 days' notice (30 days for Mr. Krawetz and Mr. Ervin).

 (2) Within 90 days after a change of control, Messrs.
-King, Driscoll and Reid and Ms. Colabella may resign upon 7 days written notice and will be entitled to receive the payments set forth above.
-Mr. Krawetz is not entitled to a payment upon a resignation following a change of control.
+King, Driscoll and Ms. Colabella may resign upon 7 days written notice and will be entitled to receive the payments set forth above.
+Mr. Krawetz and Mr. Ervin are not entitled to a payment upon a resignation following a change of control.

-(3) The following terms apply with respect to the RSUs granted to the NEOs in 2014, 2013 and 2012, as applicable, in the event of a termination of employment (and for these purposes, the terms "First Quarter", "Second Quarter" "Third Quarter" and "Fourth Quarter" are defined in the NEO's RSU Agreement with Alaris and refer to a particular quarter of the total RSUs granted to the NEO, as more particularly described beginning on page 29 of this Information Circular.):
+(3) The following terms apply with respect to the RSUs granted to the NEOs in 2015, 2014 and 2013, as applicable, in the event of a termination of employment (and for these purposes, the terms "First Quarter", "Second Quarter" "Third Quarter" and "Fourth Quarter" are defined in the NEO's RSU Agreement with Alaris and refer to a particular quarter of the total RSUs granted to the NEO, as more particularly described beginning on page 30 of this Information Circular.):